Domestic Violence and Abuse

 - worthless, or think that you are a bad person

-As a consequence of past or present domestic violence/abuse, do you experience any of the following?
+As a consequence of past or present domestic violence or abuse, do you experience any of the following?

-- Are your reactions to the domestic abuse impacting negatively on your relationships and your work?
+- Are your reactions to the domestic violence or abuse adversely impacting on you?

-- Have you had a pattern of becoming involved with abusive and controlling boyfriends, girlfriends, or partners?
+- Have you had a pattern of becoming involved with abusive and controlling people?

 - Do you remain in an abusive relationship because of a strong desire to keep the family unit together?

-- Are you constantly excusing abusive behaviour because it is perpetrated by a ‘loved’ one?
+- Are you constantly excusing abuse because it is perpetrated by a ‘loved’ one?

 - Do you stay in an abusive relationship due to a fear of being alone, believing that you could not cope on your own, or thinking you would never meet anyone else with whom to have a loving relationship?

-- Are you are terrified that if you leave the abusive relationship you or your children will be harmed, or that wherever you go, your abuser will find you?
+- Are you are terrified that if you leave the abusive relationship you will be harmed, or that wherever you go, your abuser will find you?